Cedarwood Essential Oil: Benefits, Uses, and Blends

 Cedarwood essential oil is also a major component in Ayurvedic medicine.
 Ayurvedic medicine is a medical system in India that has been around for thousands of years.
 It is holistic, and as such aims to target the entire body, including mind and spirit.

-Cedarwood Essential Oil: Component Breakdown
+Cedarwood Essential Oil Benefits: Component Breakdown

 - b-Himachalene: b-himachalene and himachalol are both sesquiterpenes, which show insecticidal properties.
 Scientists believe it is likely that himachalol has antispasmodic properties.
-Studies on animals indicate the effectiveness of this component in treating spasms, including its ability to reduce blood pressure and an increase in blood flow to the muscles.
+Studies on animals indicate the effectiveness of this component in treating spasms, including its ability to reduce blood pressure and an increase in blood flow to the muscles. b-Himachalene is one of the significant components to make sure of the cedarwood essential oil benefits.

 - Caryophyllene: This component is the same one that contributes to the scent of black pepper.
 Interestingly enough, caryophyllene is also a non-psychoactive cannabinoid.
 Studies looking at its anti-inflammatory effects believe it may be very effective in fighting conditions such as diabetes.